Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S25 New Session Journal.md

 Description

 ## What Happened
-Small description.

 !
-NOTE: Make Item cards for spell scrolls and book
+NOTE: Make Item cards for spell scrolls and books and +1 spear for [[Yevelda Ovak]]